thanders/thanders.github.io/README.md

 Below are some of the projects I am currently working on:

 <b>Web Applications</b>
 - [Hotel room reservation system](https://thanders.github.io/HotelWebApplication/) - A hotel room reservation system for a fictional hotel.
 Implemented in Java using JSP.
-Website is hosted [here](https://134.209.169.146:8443/MariottWebAPP){:target="_blank"}
+Website is hosted <a href="https://134.209.169.146:8443/MariottWebAPP" target="_blank">here</a>
 - [Java Exam Preparation Platform]() - A quiz platform for Java exam preparation questions.
 Implemented with Java Spring-Boot.

 <b>Java</b>: